Syllabus - MUC 6930, Graduate Composition - (V.1)

 Listserv (closed): email@example.com

-3) Attendance is required at all lessons.
-Should a class be missed, it is the student's responsibility to contact the professor and see that any work assigned is completed by their return (a class list will be supplied to help facilitate this policy).
-After two (2) lesson absences your grade will be lowered one grade increment for each absence after two (ie A to B+, or C to D+).
-Your grade will be lowered one grade increment for each Unbalanced Connection concert missed.
-Eached missed concert, presentation, or work assignment during the 11th Annual Florida Electroacoustic Music Festival will also result in a reduction in your grade by one increment.
+2) Attendance is required at all classes.
+Should a class be missed, it is the student's responsibility to see that the lecture notes from the missed class are obtained from a classmate and any work assigned is completed by their return (a class list will be supplied to help facilitate this policy).
+After three (3) class absences your grade will be lowered one grade increment for each absence after three (ie A to A-, or C to C-).
+Your grade will be lowered one grade increment for each UnBalanced Connection concert missed.
+Each missed concert or presentation will also result in a reduction in your grade by one increment.

-6) Plan early for your final project...things have a way of happening at the last minute.
+3) Plan early for your projects...things have a way of happening at the last minute.

 These resources include:

-12) My office door is always open; please feel free to drop by to discuss class issues as the need arises.
+10) My virtual office door is always open; please feel free to send me an email so that we can discuss class issues as the need arises.
+Grading Scale:

 (look here for assignment handouts as the semester progresses)